 I bought and printed my ticket in advance, but didn’t print it.
 What now?

 Just visit the box office, give the attendant your last name and credit card.
 He or she will print your ticket.
-As soon as your entire party is ready to enter, you can get right in line!

 Is there an ATM at the venue?